Floydlang/floyd/docs/README.md

 ## USE FOR

-Use Floyd to build the next Photoshop, Grand Theft Auto or mobile app.
+The goal is that Floyd will be the best way to build the next Photoshop, Grand Theft Auto or mobile app.
 But also for short scripts and toy programs.
 Probably not embedded software, though.

 Floyd wants to replace C++, Rust, C#, Python.
 And Javascript.